 The Raison d'être of Progressier 💡

-I developed Progressier out of frustration for the existing solutions.
-When I started, there was only one solution if you wanted to turn your web app into a PWA: writing code.
-And that really annoyed me.
+Writing code didn't seem like an acceptable solution to me.
 Most PWA implementations are copies of somebody else's implementation.
 What really changes is a few variables here and there.

 It all started with COVID-19 😷

 In January 2020, I gathered a couple of friends and together we built The Coronavirus App link not working?.
 That PWA, which was originally just meant to be a fun weekend project became an unexpected success: 15+ million users, 3,000+ supporters on Buy Me A Coffee, #1 on Product Hunt, featured on Business Insider, Forbes, and ABC News.

 Someone pointed out that we had built a pretty kick-ass PWA implementation.
 I thought it'd be cool to make it a standalone product, so anyone could add it to their own apps as well.

 There's more to come 🔮

 Right now, I think Progressier is already pretty awesome.
 The current product is the result of hundreds of discussions with Progressier customers, and an endless cycle of tests and iterations.
 Of course I'm biased, so you'll just have to try it for yourself (no credit card required!).